 - Madeline Bertani as Amber Stevens, Danny's wife

 For All Mankind season 4 will feature some new faces in the cast.
 Daniel Stern (Home Alone, narrator of The Wonder Years) is joining as a series regular and playing new NASA administrator Eli Hobson.
 A former auto industry CEO, Hobson's mission is to bring the agency into the 21st century, a much bigger challenge than anticipated.

-Toby Kebbell (Servant) is Miles, described as "a former offshore oil platform worker who pursues a new job opportunity on Mars."
+Variety (opens in new tab) reported that Toby Kebbell (Servant) is joining the cast as Miles, described as "a former offshore oil platform worker who pursues a new job opportunity on Mars."